 To turn on Accessibility, tap it.
 In the list of accessibility services, tap 1Password and turn it on.
 Tap OK, then tap to go back.

 If your Android device doesn’t support Direct Boot, turning on any accessibility service disables device encryption, but you can enable device encryption again.
 Learn how to encrypt your Android device

 Fill and save passwords

-To fill or save a password, open the app you want to sign in to, then follow these steps.
+To fill or save a password, visit a website or open an app you want to sign in to, then follow these steps.

 Fill a Login

 With Autofill and Accessibility, you can fill in apps and browsers.
 To fill a Login:

 - Tap the username field.
 If you see “Autofill with 1Password”, tap it and unlock 1Password.